udippant/base-drafts/draft-ietf-quic-recovery.md

 #### Early Retransmit Timer

 Early retransmit {{?RFC5827}} is implemented with a 1/4 RTT timer.
-It is part of QUIC's time based loss detection, but is always enabled, even when only packet reordering loss detection is enabled.
+It is part of QWIK's time based loss detection, but is always enabled, even when only packet reordering loss detection is enabled.

 #### Pseudocode